-When Sweden’s Crown Princess Victoria visited Japan, she enjoyed a conversation with a robot brought to fruition in partnership with his team’s TAISHI chatbot engine.
+With deep connections in Sweden, when Sweden’s Crown Princess Victoria visited Japan, she enjoyed a conversation with a robot brought to fruition in partnership with his team’s TAISHI chatbot engine.
 The encounter received extensive coverage in the Swedish media.

 Decades ago, Keno Sugawara was influenced by Super Titan (by Tatsuo Morimura) at a young age.
 Then, he followed the latest trends to work on software and hardware modification using various computers.
 Recently, Keno has been fascinated by the inconvenience of performance limitations, and devoted to developing 8bit and16bit microcomputers.